wildlink

 Badgers dig a complex labyrinth of tunnels and chambers to form their sett, usually on a well drained slope.
 Some chambers maybe just a metre or so below the surface while others can be three or four metres deep.

-The smaller chamber is just over one badger length in diameter, (approx. 75cm), and also has a cameras positioned to observe their behaviour.
+To observe a wild badger family three high resolution, infra red sensitive cameras have been placed underground looking into two chambers.
+The largest chamber measures about two badger lengths in diameter (approx. 1.5 metres) and is watched by one camera.
+The smaller chamber is just over one badger length in diameter, (approx. 75cm), and has two cameras positioned to observe their behaviour.
 The chambers are connected by a tunnel and seem to be just over two metres apart.
+Images from all these cameras were shown live on BBC Autumnwatch last year, featuring the dominant males, named 'Boris' and 'Scar Face', and a dominant female called, 'Fancy Claws'.